wazuh/wazuh-documentation/source/installation-guide/index.rst

 You can install all the Wazuh central components on a single host in an unattended way by following the :ref:`Quickstart <quickstart>` section,  or you can manually install each component following step-by-step directions.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by an all-in-one deployment.

-The Wazuh central components can also be install on separate hosts in a distributed deployment.
-The Wazuh server and the Wazuh indexer can each be install as a single-node or multi-node cluster.
+The Wazuh central components can also be installed on separate hosts in a distributed deployment.
+The Wazuh server and the Wazuh indexer can each be installed as a single-node or multi-node cluster.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.

 You can choose between two installation methods for each Wazuh central component.
 Use wazuh-install, a script that automates the installation and configuration process or do the installation manually by following detailed step-by-step instructions.